-A person who is appointed as a Health and Safety Advisor (HSA) by the Principal/Manager and has completed training approved by the Department of Education, Training and Employment.
+A person who is appointed as a Health and Safety Advisor (HSA) by the Principal/Manager and has completed training approved by the Department of Education and Training.
 A Principal/Manager may themselves be a HSA for the workplace.

 The qualification for a Health and Safety Advisor is:

 - 10312NAT – Functioning as a Work Health and Safety Adviser Course OR